Our annual London Short Story Prize seeks to discover, publish and profile the best stories and writers coming out of the capital.

 The London Short Story Prize aims to find the best short stories from emerging writers in the capital.

 The winner of the 2018 London Short Story Prize is Guy Ware for his story the year of peace.

-Highly commended were A Complete History of Portraiture by Kira McPherson and Dead Shark by Emma Hutton.
+Highly commended: A Complete History of Portraiture by Kira McPherson and Dead Shark by Emma Hutton.

 The 2018 judges were authors Guy Gunaratne, Clare Fisher and literary agent, Sarah Such.